 About the training provider

 The Learning Institute South West is a successful and highly respected SCITT with over 10 years of experience.
-Since starting in 2004, the SCITT has trained over 400 teachers with exceptional employment rates.
-This year over 75% of Primary trainees had secured a teaching post prior to graduating as a teacher As a part of WeST (Westcountry Schools Trust) and working in close partnership with Southerly Point Co-Operative Multi Academy Trust, The Learning Institute prepares all trainees for a successful career in the modern world of teaching.
+Since starting in 2004, the SCITT has trained over 500 teachers with exceptional employment rates.
+As a part of WeST (Westcountry Schools Trust) and working in close partnership with Southerly Point Co-Operative Multi Academy Trust, The Learning Institute prepares all trainees for a successful career in the modern world of teaching.